 Health challenges include physical activity and lifestyle goals, and you can participate in one challenge of each type simultaneously.
 All challenges begin on Monday and end in seven days, and will let you earn up to $1 Walgreens Cash rewards per month.
 Complete all four challenge weeks for a bonus spin worth up to $2 Walgreens Cash rewards.

-AARP members earn 10% Walgreens Cash rewards on Walgreens branded health and wellness products and 3% Walgreens Cash rewards on select beauty and personal care products.
+AARP members earn 10% Walgreens Cash rewards on Walgreens branded health and wellness products, 7% on Walgreens branded beauty and personal care products and 3% on other qualifying beauty and personal care products.
 Make sure to link your myWalgreens and AARP memberships to use these benefits.

-Signing up will let you earn 2% back in ExtraBucks Rewards every time you shop with you ExtraCare card.
-This excludes some items, including prescriptions, alcohol, postage stamps, newspapers and magazines.
+You earn 2% back in ExtraBucks Rewards every time you shop with your ExtraCare card.
+You can also earn on CVS purchases made through Instacart or Shipt if you provide your ExtraCare card number.
+(Rewards aren’t available on some items, including prescriptions, alcohol, postage stamps, newspapers and magazines.)
 Your membership will also allow you to automatically snag the sale prices seen in their weekly ad.
+And, you get a $3 ExtraBucks Reward on your birthday.

-You can also sign up for ExtraCare Pharmacy & Health Rewards with your same ExtraCare card.
-This add-on lets you earn credits with each prescription and select immunizations, which can then be redeemed for Pharmacy & Health ExtraBucks Rewards.
+Sign up for ExtraCare Pharmacy & Health Rewards with your same ExtraCare card and earn up to $50 in rewards per year.
 You can also enroll your family members — including your pets! — to earn points faster.

-The company does allow you to combine an in-store coupon or deal with a manufacturer’s coupon.
+For couponers, you can combine an in-store coupon or deal with a manufacturer’s coupon.
 The store’s coupon policy page includes an example of a “buy one, get one free” shampoo deal, and using two “$1 off one” manufacturer’s coupons to receive both bottles of shampoo free.

 If you liked this article, you may also be interested in: